How AlumiTubs Sources Sustainable Materials for Wood Fired Hot Tubs

 One of the most important decisions we make is choosing sustainably harvested wood.
-This month, we’re sourcing Canadian Western Red Cedar from a neighbor, Robert —a dedicated steward of the land who happens to live just down the road in Gibsons, BC.
+This month, we’re sourcing Canadian Western Red Cedar from a neighbor, Robert - a dedicated steward of the land who happens to live just down the road in Gibsons, BC.
 Robert’s approach to harvesting is as mindful as it gets.
 He only mills trees that have already fallen or pose a fire hazard, using a small tractor and a logging arch to gently pull them from the forest.
-It’s slower, more labor-intensive work—but it ensures the ecosystem is preserved for years to come.
+It’s slower, more labor-intensive work - but it ensures the ecosystem is preserved for years to come.

 His commitment to low-impact logging reminds us that the easy way isn’t always the right way.
 We’ve sourced wood three times now from a single 110-year-old cedar tree that came down on his property during last winter’s windstorm.
 Repurposing this majestic tree to build wood hot tubs that will stand the test of time is one small way we honor the forest and minimize waste.
-Every cedar board we use is milled on-site for lower emissions, zero waste, and total transparency—plus, every material in an AlumiTub is 100% recyclable.
+Every cedar board we use is milled on-site for lower emissions, zero waste, and total transparency -plus, every material in an AlumiTub is 100% recyclable.
 It’s all part of our promise to build a tub that’s beautiful, durable, and kind to the planet.

-Designed For Sustainable Use
+Design Principles For Sustainable Use

 In addition to how they’re made and where the materials come from is the design that’s highly considered for a lower output soak.

 Unlike other wood fired hot tubs, AlumiTubs have an internally submerged firebox that heats the water directly for unmatched efficiency.
 With a 50% bigger firebox than other brands, we make it easy for people to use any wood they have access to - no special sized cuts required.
 The unique size and efficiency make for lower smoke output that’s next to nothing once the fire is established, and a much more enduring burn.
 Just add a few logs a day and the AlumiTub will stay hot indefinitely!
-These qualities are highly unique to wood fired hot tubs and make for an enduring, sustainably manufactured hot tub that will be gentler on the earth for decades to come.

 Conserving Water